manishkumarr1017/CTF-Writeups/darkCON/FS-1/README.md

 }
 ```

-There is no vulnerabilities seen here it takes 16 bytes long input in the buffer of size 16 bytes.
+There are no vulnerabilities seen here.
+It takes 16 bytes long input in the buffer of size 16 bytes.

 ```